testcontainers/testcontainers-go/docs/modules/dolt.md

 If you would like to clone data from a remote into the Dolt container, add an `*.sh` scripts to the container request, using the `WithScripts(scriptPaths ...string)`.
-Additionally, use `WithDoltCloneRemoteUrl(url string)` to specify the remote to clone, and use `WithDoltCredsPublicKey(key string)` to authorize the Dolt container to clone from the remote.
+Additionally, use `WithDoltCloneRemoteUrl(url string)` to specify the remote to clone, and use `WithDoltCredsPublicKey(key string)` along with `WithCredsFile(credsFile string)` to authorize the Dolt container to clone from the remote.

 <!--codeinclude-->
 [Example of Init script](../../modules/dolt/testdata/schema.sql)